MicrosoftDocs/entra-docs/docs/identity/monitoring-health/scenario-health-sign-ins-mfa.md

 ## Mitigate common issues

-The following scenarios are common issues that could cause a spike in sign-ins requiring a compliant device.
-This list is not exhaustive, but provides a starting point for your investigation.
+The following common issues could cause a spike in MFA sign-ins.
+This list isn't exhaustive, but provides a starting point for your investigation.

 ### Increase in sign-ins requiring MFA